 I was lucky to get Charlotte’s Beauty Universe as a Christmas present from my amazing boyfriend.
 I saw it go down to £120 on House of Fraser, so it wasn’t quite the RRP of £150, but still expensive (thanks Mckenzie).

-Charlotte Tilbury’s Beauty Advent Calendar features 12 full-size and mini products from Charlotte Tilbury’s makeup and skincare range.
+Charlotte Tilbury’s Beauty Advent Calendar features 12 full-size and mini products from Charlotte Tilbury’s luxury makeup and skincare range.

 - Eyes to Mesmerise in Jean: A champagne-pink cream eyeshadow

 - Colour Chameleon in Amber Haze: An amber eyeshadow pencil